keybase/book-content/B-security/00-index.md

 {% set page_description = "Your Keybase account and everything you share through it are protected by public-key cryptography.
 Learn how end-to-end encryption keeps your data secure." %}

 # Security on Keybase
-TL;DR Public-key cryptography makes it easy for you to safely and securely share or store anything you want on Keybase.
+TL;DR: Public-key cryptography makes it easy for you to safely and securely share or store anything you want on Keybase.

 #### Your account is protected by public-key cryptography.
-Your Keybase [account](/accounts) is protected by public-key cryptography.
-Your [devices](/accounts/devices) are cryptographically linked to your account, ensuring that only you can access it.
+Your Keybase [account](/account) is protected by public-key cryptography.
+Your [devices](/account#devices) are cryptographically linked to your account, ensuring that only you can access it.

-[Proofs](/accounts/proofs) and [following](/accounts/following) help ensure that you’re really you on Keybase.
+[Proofs](/account#proofs) and [following](/account#following) help ensure that you’re really you on Keybase.
 They’re backed by public-key cryptography.

 #### Everything you store or share on Keybase is end-to-end encrypted.
 Everything you store or share through your Keybase account—in [Chat](/chat), [Files](/files), [Teams](/teams), [Git](/git), [Sites](/sites), and [Wallet](/wallet)—is automatically end-to-end encrypted.
 Only you and your intended recipients can read what you share.
 Not even Keybase can access it.